mcoulont/LeibnizProject/Markdown/every_ethic_without_dead_end_is_utilitarian.md

 ## Presentation

-An ethic being the rule of conduct which tells in each given situation if an action is ethical or not, it is proved here that every ethic is utlitarian, in the sense that it maximizes a [utility function](https://en.wikipedia.org/wiki/Utility#Preference).
+An ethic being the rule of conduct which tells in each given situation if an action is ethical or not, it is proved here that every ethic without dead end is utlitarian, in the sense that it maximizes a [utility function](https://en.wikipedia.org/wiki/Utility#Preference).

 ## Definition of an ethic